Did We Say See Niagara Falls Free?!?

 City hotels offer free parking for their guests, and many are within walking distance to the falls.

-Other things to do near Niagara Falls free
+Other free things to do near Niagara Falls

 Head on up to Whirlpool Rapids State Park, or Devil’s Hole State Park, if you have not gotten your fill of rapids.
 These parks have more hiking trails at the upper and lower levels of the gorge.
 There are also more rapids and a cool whirlpool.
 The river is much narrower here, and it appears there is less water flowing through, but the rapids actually go as fast as 40 miles an hour.